Bangalore Football Stadium

-The Bangalore Football Stadium is a football stadium in Bangalore, Karnataka.
-It was a venue in three editions of the I-League, top-tier football league in the country, and home of Bengaluru FC for one season, when they won I-League trophy in first attempt.
+The Bangalore Football Stadium is a football stadium in Bengaluru, Karnataka.
+It has served as a venue in three editions of the I-League, then top-tier football league in the country.
+The stadium was the home of Bengaluru FC for one season, when they won the I-League trophy in their first attempt.
+Now the stadium is currently used by SC Bengaluru for I-League matches which also hosted I-League 2 and Group D of I-League 3 matches for them.

 History

 Construction and early history

 Construction of the stadium began in 1967.
 Initially the stadium was going to be based on the famed Estádio do Maracanã in Brazil which had a capacity of 250,000 back then.
 The idea was to design and construct the Bengaluru Football Stadium like that but with a final capacity of 90,000 instead.
 After the first stands were completed around 1970 and 1971 then FIFA president João Havelange made the trip to Bengaluru to see the progress and start of the construction of the main stands.
 He was left happy with what he heard about the stadium and reportedly said he would bring South American teams to India to play in the stadium.

 However, eventually, problems started to arise about the cost of constructing the stadium skyrocketed.
 Materials such as steel and cement were stolen and due to the rise of costs the state football federation, the Karnataka State Football Association (KSFA), were left without the needed funds to complete the stadium.
 Even though an enquiry was started, the results were never published due to corruption within the Bengaluru system.

 In order to raise some funds a leasing agreement was made with a private builder for two corner areas for his own buildings.
 The lease was revealed to be an 88-year agreement for 1 crore a year being given to the KSFA.
 Despite the agreement, the delay in construction meant one of the stands had to be re-constructed while slum dwellers moved into the area where the southern stand would be.
 This led to problems with fans and players who found it tough to retrieve the ball from the area once it landed there.

 In 1996–97, in an effort to have the National Games of India hosted in Bengaluru the high court ordered the slum area of the stadium cleared, which thus happened.
 On 5 December 2004, the stadium was the site of the death of Brazilian footballer Cristiano Júnior during a Federation Cup match between his Dempo and Mohun Bagan.
 He collided with the Bagan and India international goalkeeper Subrata Pal while scoring his second goal for Dempo before collapsing to the ground.
 He was announced dead on arrival at the hospital.

 In 2006 the AFC Youth Championship was held at the stadium partially.